 - Learn visual design software like Photoshop, CorelDraw, Xara, Serif DrawPlus

-- Read about art and fashion design from blogs, books, magazines
+- Read about Art and Fashion Design from blogs, books, and magazines

-If you don’t want to just work in the fashion industry, but actually become the driving force behind it, then you need to start with the basics.
+If you don’t want to just work in the fashion industry, but to actually become the driving force behind it, then you need to start with the basics.
 Doing undergraduate studies in Fashion Design will help you understand everything about fashion design history, manipulating clothing textiles, sketching and drawing clothes, fashion events, or managing a fashion house.
-Some good schools to consider applying to are:

 - LISAA School of Design, in France